Riggd/portfolio/src/projects/Barometer.md

 <section>

 ## Problem
-Barometer came to our team, because they had quickly out grown their initial product design that got them from 0 to 1.
-The barometer team was looking for a solution to improve upon their existing product, while enhancing functionality to better serve discoverability and custom dashboard creation for podcast advertisers and brands.
+Barometer came to our team, because they had quickly outgrown their initial product designs.
+After going from 0 to 1, the Barometer team was looking for a solution to improve upon their existing product, while enhancing functionality to better serve discoverability and custom dashboard creation for podcast advertisers and brands.
 </section>
 <section>